SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 ### Source code

 The source code of this Hello world microservice can be found in our [GitHub repository](https://github.com/SoftwareAG/c8y_microservice-python).
-Moreover, in our GitHub repository you can find a more comprehensive [Python microservice application](https://github.com/SoftwareAG/cumulocity-examples/tree/develop/microservices/sample-python-microservice) which uses the {{< product-c8y-iot >}} REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current application subscriptions for a particular tenant.
+Moreover, in our GitHub repository you can find a more comprehensive [Python microservice web app](https://github.com/SoftwareAG/cumulocity-examples/tree/develop/microservices/sample-python-microservice) which uses the {{< product-c8y-iot >}} REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current web app subscriptions for a particular tenant.